UFMG-Autobotz/VSS-Soccer/README.md

 # VSS-Soccer
-Codes and documentation about VSS Soccer Autobotz's robot
+Codes and documentation of VSS Soccer Autobotz's robot